tyoung3/sw/docs/design.md

     all processes to continue in DEBUG mode.
   * Simple interfaces
     * Avoid global variables.
 Ensure components are re-entrant.
-      Internal state data should be contained in IPs.
   	* Limit each channel to one type of data.
-Pass a structure, not multiple data elements.
+Pass a structure, instead of multiple data elements.
-  	  Pass structures or handles, not pointers.
-Any data tree can be passed in abstract syntax form.
+  	  Pass structures or handles, rather than pointers.
+  	  A data tree can be passed in abstract syntax form, then reconstructed on receipt.
   	* Strive for less than four channels per component, splitting into multiple components if necessary.
   	  Exception:  same IP type on multiple channels.